 Irrespective of elastic collision or an inelastic collision, the total linear momentum remains the same.

-(a) The momentum and the energy of each body is conserved in an elastic collision.
+(a) In an elastic collision of two bodies, the momentum and energy of each body is

 The momentum and the energy of both the bodies are conserved and mot individually.